the Parable of the Sower

 - The thorny ground: In this soil, the tender plants did not wither as rapidly as they did in the stony ground.
 Similarly, the experience of thorny-ground Christians moves further than that of the stony-ground hearers.
 They have a genuine start, and they experience the new birth.
-But they soon become “weary in well doing” (Gal.
-6:9) and do not “go on unto perfection” (Heb.
-6:1).
+But they soon become “weary in well doing” (Galatians 6:9) and do not “go on unto perfection” (Hebrews 6:1).
 The pleasures of life causes them to neglect to weed out from their lives the weaknesses that respond to sin.

-- The good ground: This ground resembles those that respond to the callings of the Holy Spirit for “it is God which worketh in you both to will and to do of his good pleasure” (Phil.
-2:13).
+- The good ground: This ground resembles those that respond to the callings of the Holy Spirit for “it is God which worketh in you both to will and to do of his good pleasure” (Philippians 2:13).
 The “ground” is “good” because it yields to the truth.
 The fruit of the Spirit manifested in the outward life is the proof of the genuine Christian experience.
-The result is a life transformed according to the perfect life of Jesus Christ which continues faithfully to the end (Matt.
-24:13).
+The result is a life transformed according to the perfect life of Jesus Christ which continues faithfully to the end (Matthew 24:13).

 In His service,